-Also, the absorption of protein sources that are complete proteins can be lowered by improper food combining.
+Also, the absorption of protein sources that are complete proteins will be lowered by improper food combining.

 In general, combining a low protein food with another low protein food is needed to create a complete protein.

-However, animal foods and seafood are complete protein sources with a higher digestibility rate that will provide the right amount of essential amino acids.
+And these protein sources will have a higher digestibility rate that will provide the right amount of essential amino acids.

 Depending on the protein source, your body will be able to break down protein into amino acids with the help of enzymes and digestive juices.

 Protein is a macro-nutrient that we need an adequate amount of every day to sustain our health and energy needs.